 On average, 21.5 degree celsius is the most optimal temperature when it comes to your EV’s driving range.
 It actually prolongs it.
 At 21.5 degrees, the car’s temperature system isn’t active and, therefore, energy is used to move the car.

-If you want to prolong your EV’s driving range under all types of weather conditions, we’ve gathered a few tricks to help you get a few extra miles on the road.
+If you want to prolong your EV’s driving range under all types of weather conditions, here are two tricks that will help you get a few extra miles on the road: